SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 ---
 Google Sheets is a phenomenal tool for group collaboration, but occasionally I wish it could do a little bit more.

 Lately, this came into play when I had 400+ links with their full URLs in a spreadsheet and they were messy looking.
-I figured it would be nicer to have a link called
+I figured it would be nicer to have a link text of "Link" that points to the URL, rather than the URL itself.

+## How I did it

+You'll repeat this process twice, one for each macro you want.

+* Open the Google Sheet
+* Click `Tools --> Macro --> Record Macro`

+TODO: Image

+* Save the Macro with a Name and keyboard shortcut

+TODO: Image

+* Click to edit the script

+TODO: Image

+If you miss it, you can click the script editor from the menu:

+TODO: Image

+* Replace the contents of that function with the contents of one of this function to shorten links

 ```js
 // Sets link text to "Link" in current cell